higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ### 2.1.
 Memecoin Evolution as a Core Feature

-**Higherrrrrrrr** uses threshold‑based “evolutions” that change the on‑chain name or artwork of a token in response to market conditions.
+**Higherrrrrrrr** uses threshold‑based "evolutions" that change the on‑chain name or artwork of a token in response to market conditions.
 This concept parallels how internet memes gain additional references or inside jokes over time, but here it is **anchored** to trust‑minimized, on‑chain logic.
 Creators can define the thresholds that best fit their narrative—such as price marks, volume targets, or community events.

 ### 2.2.
 Balancing Engagement and Transparency